C.i. Process China consulting

 .

-China customs consulting page
+China and Asia customs consultancy page

-Publication updated on March, 2, 2023
+Publication updated on January 3, 2025

-1. Chinese customs overview, figures and statistics
+1. Chinese customs facts and figures

 A Customs office in Shanghai (Baoshan District)

-2. Key particularities of the Chinese Customs
+2. The main features of the Chinese customs system

 China registration certificate